genesist45/genesist45/README.md

 ## **Hi there!** Wassup 👋

-I'm an aspiring web developer passionate about building clean and responsive apps.
+I'm an <b>aspiring web developer</b> passionate about building clean and responsive apps.